-- 1. To receive the Audited Financial Statements for the financial year ended 31 December 2021 together with the Directors' and Auditors' Reports thereon. - 2.
-To approve the payment of the Non-Executive Directors' Fees of RM90,000 and Benefits of RM20,000 for the financial year ending 31 December 2022 until the next AGM of the Company.

-- To re-elect the following Directors who are retiring in accordance with Article 93 of the Company's Constitution:- - (a) Mr. Ku Hwa Seng
+To receive the Audited Financial Statements for the financial year ended 31 December 1.
+2022 together with the Directors' and Auditors' Reports thereon.
+2. To approve the payment of the Non-Executive Directors' Fees of RM90,000 and Benefits of Resolution 1 RM20,000 for the financial year ending 31 December 2023 until the next AGM of the Company.
+3 To re-elect the following Directors who are retiring in accordance with Article 93 of the Company's Constitution:-(a)Mr. KHOO CHENG HAI @ KU CHENG HAI Resolution 2 Resolution 3 (b) Mr. KU TIEN SEK 4 To re-elect the following Directors who are retiring in accordance with Article 99 of the Company's Constitution:-Mr. PANG AH KOW Resolution 4 (a) (b) Ms. TAN SWEE GEOK Resolution 5 Ms. WONG LEE LEE Resolution 6 (c)To re-appoint Messrs.
+UHY (AF1411), the retiring Auditors of the Company and to Resolution 7 5. authorise the Board of Directors to fix their remuneration.

-(b) Mr. Tey Ping Cheng

-4. To re-appoint Messrs.
-ECOVIS MALAYSIA PLT, the retiring Auditors of the Company and to authorise the Board of Directors to fix their remuneration.

 SPECIAL BUSINESS